Information, Facts and Figures

 Once the chicks have fledged and they have been taught how to hunt and catch their food (they live exclusively on birds catching them only on the wing) they will go their own way.
 Sometimes a juvenile will hang around the parents hoping for a free meal but by the time the next nesting season comes round they will be chased off to find their own place in the world.
 We do not know where all the offspring go but we know several live in Sussex, they have been seen in Brighton, Cambridge, Canterbury and Norwich they have been found as far afield as Holland, France and Belgium.

-The Cathedral has a wonderful tea rooms and in April the RSPB set up a television link on the nest and telescopes for public viewing; a great way to while away an afternoon.
+The Cathedral has a wonderful tea rooms and in April the RSPB set up a gazebo with telescopes for public viewing; a great way to while away an afternoon.

 A big thank you to all those people who keep us up to date!!